Internet-of-Bananas/installation-guide/README.md

 ---
 ## Introducion and

+The IoB is based on an hardware componend (the IoB sensors) and a software.
-The sensors of the IoB are composed by a microcontroller NodeMCU Esp8266, a colour sensor TCS3200 and a temperature and humidity sensor DHT11.
-The sensors will be connected to your local WiFi connection so as to sends the data to the Adafruit IO platform.
+The hardware is a sensor composed by a microcontroller NodeMCU Esp8266, a colour sensor TCS3200 and a temperature and humidity sensor DHT11.
+The software is a code written in Arduino IDE (the software to write and to upload the code to microcontrollers).
+It activates the different sensors, connects to your local WiFi connection, collects data from the sensors and sends them to the Adafruit IO platform.
 Adafruit IO is a server service based on the [MQTT protocol](https://en.wikipedia.org/wiki/MQTT).
-It has an accessible library that can be easily used by our NodeMCU Esp8266, programmed in Arduino IDE (the software to write and to upload the code to microcontrollers).
+It has an accessible library that can be easily used by our NodeMCU Esp8266.

+To build your sensor, you only need the [required components](https://docs.google.com/spreadsheets/d/1UIpVEm1YG7BsRV9cPJuEwh4SHUOPfaC5QKIVQRu9nL4/edit?usp=sharing), and to follow the instructions in this guide.

-We have already developed the code to be used in the IoB project, however each participant has to update it with the following information:
+As for the software, we have already developed the code to be used in the IoB project, however each participant has to update it with the following information:
 - the name and the password of your Wi-Fi network to connect to the internet;
 - the user name and key of your Adafruit IO account, so it can publish the feeds;
 - the microcontroller pins numbers that you are using to plug the sensors;